cloudmesh/client/docs/source/commands/command_group.rst

 To add a vm resource with specified id to a group with given name::

-  $ cm group add --id test-001 --type vm --name groupA Created a new group [groupA] and added ID [test-001] to it
+  $ cm group add groupA --id test-001 --type vm Created a new group [groupA] and added ID [test-001] to it

   $ cm group info groupA